Understanding baby communication & language

 The Dunstan Baby Language (founded in Australia) can teach you to hear exactly what your baby is communicating.
 It allows you to interpret your infant’s sounds and cries and respond to their needs quickly and effectively, which can almost seem miraculous at times.

-The ‘words’ that form the basis of what is called Dunstan Baby Language are arising from physiology, or a baby’s physical response called a reflex.
-For example, when a baby is hungry they will start to create a sucking reflex movement which brings the tongue forward, and as a sound is added to that reflex, the ‘word’ for hunger is produced, NEH.
+The ‘words’ that form the basis of what is called Dunstan Baby Language are arising from physiology, or a baby’s physical response called a ‘reflex’.
+For example, when a baby is hungry they will start to create a sucking reflex movement which brings the tongue forward, and as a sound is added to that reflex, the ‘word’ for hunger is produced, ‘NEH’.

-It helps to pay attention because usually these utterings occur just before actual crying fully develops.
-The sooner the ‘word’ for hunger is identified the sooner a parent can respond by feeding… which of course results in less crying and less discomfort for the baby, and for us as parents.
+It helps to pay attention because usually, these utterings occur just before actual crying fully develops.
+The sooner the ‘word’ for hunger is identified the sooner a parent can respond by feeding… which of course results in less crying and less discomfort for the baby – and for us as parents.

-I love how Dunstan helps us distinguish the difference between upper wind which is usually a quick sit me up for short burp – EH and lower belly wind, which is much more painful and often turns to screaming – EAIRH and requires more massaging and perhaps knees pressed into the belly for the baby to release gas.
+I love how Dunstan helps us distinguish the difference between upper wind which is usually a quick sit me up for a short burp – ‘EH’ – and lower belly wind, which is much more painful and often turns to screaming – ‘EAIRH’ – and requires more massaging and perhaps knees pressed into the belly for the baby to release gas.

-Anytime we have a crying baby it can be stressful for not only them but also us.
+Anytime we have a crying baby it can be stressful for not only them but also for us.
 Remember that no one understands your baby better than you.
 Always take every piece of ‘parenting’ advice with a pinch of salt.
 A lot of families use Dunstan as a guideline and say their baby makes a slightly different sound.
-Either way, knowledge and narrowing down crying into five primary reasons means we can run a checklist when it occurs, which can also be very helpful for partners and other carers too.
+Either way, knowledge and narrowing down crying into 5 primary reasons means we can run a checklist when it occurs, which can also be very helpful for partners and other carers too.